mmbman/Katagiri/1986-03-20-Principles-of-Practice-Talk-2.md

 But Buddha knows this.
 That’s why *impermanence* means how pitiable human beings are.
 That’s why constantly you have to be compassionate to all sentient beings.
 We always do it.

-So impermanence [means] – simply speaking, according to everydayness – Dogen Zenji says you have to be compassionate, you have to give sympathy to *all*.
+So impermanence [means] – simply speaking, according to everydayness – Dōgen Zenji says you have to be compassionate, you have to give sympathy to *all*.

 Maybe tomorrow I would like to [talk about] *egolessness* more.
 Today, that’s all.
 Do you have questions?